officialgazette/publication-configuration-server/README.md

 # The Publication Configuration Server

+> [!TIP]
+> To get a better understanding of the interaction between the individual artifacts, it is recommended to read ["Big Picture"](https://github.com/officialgazette/big-picture) first.

 The publication configuration server is designed to deliver the configuration of tenant-specific publication types.
 It provides a REST API, which is used by the **core software** to supply the corresponding tenant-specific forms (Publication Types) at runtime.

 ```mermaid